zzzprojects/EntityFramework-Extensions/docs/pages/articles/soft-delete.md

 {% endhighlight %}

 ### Solution
 Unfortunately, there is no way to SoftDelete using BulkDelete.
-Since BulkDelete doesn't use ChangeTracker for optimization reason, you will have to implement yourself an extension method to handle this scenario.
+Since BulkDelete doesn't use ChangeTracker for optimization reasons, you will have to implement yourself an extension method to handle this scenario.

 ### Example